RobinKumar5986/wwwhisper/README.md

 cookies).  wwwhisper responds to the sub-request in three possible
 ways:

-1. If a user is not authenticated (authentication cookie no set or invalid), HTTP status code 401 is returned.
+1. If a user is not authenticated (authentication cookie not set or invalid), HTTP status code 401 is returned.
 HTTP server intercepts this code and returns a login page to the user.